bentpetersendk/mjolnir_ucph/docs/source/databases.rst

         /projects/mjolnir1/data/databases

 This is where commonly used databases will be stored.
 Contact Bent for storing of databases.
 The folder is not user-maintained.

+...
+A list of databases will be added later !